 In the case of /ETC, the community takes a clear stance in opposition to tech and hack meetings organised by corporations which aim to increase the participation of women, femmes, and ethnic minorities in the tech industry.
 As explained in the website:

 We don’t believe that identity diversity of big tech companies’ CEOs, or more gender diversity in supporting the capitalist system to sell more technology, is going to produce an egalitarian society.
 We want more feminists creating alternatives to those companies.
 We want more feminists knowing about technology so that they can challenge the system producing that technology (FAQs - Eclectic Tech Carnival, n.d.).

 Social structures, technical infrastructures

-In Chapter 1, hacktivism is mentioned as the political stream of hacking, organising radical disruptions and attacks.
-Besides that, hacktivism also focuses a lot of its efforts on the creation of tools to protect from mass surveillance, infringement on privacy rights, governmental and business exploitation of users metadata, etc. Feminist hacker groups include such practices, in their gatherings, workshops and thematic events.
+In Chapter 1, hacktivism was mentioned as the political stream of hacking: organising radical disruptions and attacks.
+Furthermore, hacktivism also focuses a great deal of its efforts on the creation of tools to protect from mass surveillance, infringement on privacy rights, governmental and business exploitation of users metadata, etc. Feminist hacker groups include such practices in their gatherings, workshops and thematic events.
 To better understand how this might look concretely, past workshops and sessions of /ETC have included: computer hardware crash courses; introductions in decentralised chat applications and creation of burner email accounts for anonymous messaging; production of DIY shielding bags that prevent mobile phones from being tracked; and lectures on autonomous technical infrastructures for horizontal communities (/ETC, 2019).

 As far as the TransHackFeminist community is concerned, they have expressed in their writings, an aspiration to understand, use and eventually develop technologies for social dissent.
 In the event’s report from 2014, we can read: